tommyku/blog3/content/blog/from-nexus-5x-to-moto-z-play.md

 officially available in Hong Kong either.

-In an attempt to look for a phone with similar qualities as Nexus 5X, and most importantly similar 4G LTE network support, I was surprised to find that not many phones in Hong Kong support bands at the US.
+In an attempt to look for a phone with similar qualities as Nexus 5X, and most importantly similar 4G LTE network support.
+Not many phones in Hong Kong support bands at the US.
 Most of them were sold to accomondate people in Hong Kong and China.
-In general, you'd need a phone that supports band 2, 4 mainly used in the USA; band 1, 3, 7 in Hong Kong; and band 38, 40, 41 in China.
+I needed a phone that supports band 2, 4 mainly used in the USA; band 1, 3, 7 in Hong Kong; and band 38, 40, 41 in China.

 Samsung phones are all out of the question except for the flagship model Samsung Galaxy S8, a bit too pricey for me.
 LG V20 does support